Home

 Welcome!
 I am Pablo Argote, Provost Postdoctoral Scholar in the Political Science Department at the University of Southern California.
 I study comparative political behavior with a regional focus on Latin America.

-My doctoral dissertation studies how the internet and social media affects political elites.
-In other recent projects, I explore the factors explaining the preference for independent candidates, the role of ideology versus issues in electoral preferences, the impact of south-south migration on political attitudes, and the effect of access to the internet on attitudes towards abortion.
-I use various quantitative methods, including experiments, quasi-experimental designs with observational data, and text analysis, always prioritizing causal identification.
-My research has been published in Plos One, the European Political Science Review, the Journal of Politics in Latin America, and Nature Partner Journal Vaccines, among others.
+My research explores different factors affecting political behavior and attitudes, including exposure to immigration, access to the Internet, access to social media, and state indoctrination.
+Currently, I am researching the role of ideology in electoral preferences, the impact of south-south migration on political attitudes, and the effect of access to the internet on attitudes towards abortion.
+I use various quantitative methods: experiments, quasi-experiments with observational data, and text analysis, always prioritizing causal identification.
+My research has been published in Plos One, the European Political Science Review, International Interactions, and Nature Partner Journal Vaccines, among others.